RBI2, Mobile Black Spot Fund

 Timing and Targets

-It’s expected the first contracts will be awarded by June 2017.
+It’s expected the first contracts will be announced in August 2017.
 The Government has set aspirational targets that by 2025, 99% of New Zealanders will have access to broadband of at least 50 Mbps and 100% of New Zealanders will have access to broadband of at least 10 Mbps.
 The Government is interested in seeing how proposals for delivering coverage under the RBI2 and MBSF programmes show an upgrade path compatible with this vision.